lcls-users/lcls-users/docs/before/accounts.md

 # Step 3 - Access your experiment data

-Your experiment data can not be reached directly from external networks.
+Your experiment data cannot be reached directly from external networks.
 You must first access a login node.

 | ![Data Access](images/Data_Access.png) |
 |:--:|